Corby councillors accused of Thatcher 'disrespect'

 "I was paying tribute to Baroness Thatcher's family and it was not a political address.

-"I spoke about her strengths and whatever people thought of her they could not ignore her and they would certainly not forget her."'No sniggering'
+"I spoke about her strengths and whatever people thought of her they could not ignore her and they would certainly not forget her."

 He singled out Labour councillor Mary Butcher who he said led a walkout during his speech.